sarahcolbert/sibling_roh_analysis/README.md

 ### Covariate data
 A covariate file should be provided containing the following columns:
 IID, age (defined as 2022 minus birth year), sex (male = 1, female = 0), first 10 genomic principal components.
-Please only include one row per individual, duplicate rows should not exist in the covariate file.
+Please only include one row per individual.
+Duplicate rows should not exist in the covariate file, but will be removed in step 2 if they do exist.

 Column names should exactly match the example below: